 Amy Weissman, DrPH

 Amy has more than 20 years of experience applying global evidence, and designing, implementing and evaluating public health policies and programs in the areas of maternal, neonatal and child health and nutrition; HIV/AIDS; and sexual and reproductive health.
-Amy is FHI 360’s Asia Pacific Regional Technical Director for Health, Population, and Nutrition, and works with A&T in the region to support strategic communications, research, and documentation.
+Amy is the Deputy Regional Director for the FHI 360 Asia Pacific Regional Office, and works with A&T in the region to support strategic communications, research, and documentation.
 Amy is based in Bangkok, Thailand.

 Scientist, Social and Behavioral Health Sciences